How media symbolism kept the hairdressing trade small – and why that is now changing

 This shift comes at a time when the rapid development of artificial intelligence is calling many professions into question.

-Hairdressers embody something that is becoming ever more valuable in the AI society: human presence, touch, and individuality.
+Hairdressers thus embody something that is becoming ever more valuable in the AI society: human presence, touch, and individuality.

 So, in the paradoxical logic of progress, it becomes clear:

-This reorientation also brings a changed self-understanding.
+This reorientation is also accompanied by a changed self-understanding.

-Where adaptation used to prevail, now there is aspiration.
+Where adaptation used to prevail, today there is aspiration.

 The current development shows two opposing forces: